 However, time constraints prevented me from building the service, and we just added a few APIs to our backend to store the data we needed, exporting it to Looker and BigQuery, and letting the BI team run with it.

 Last year, my colleague (who loved the idea) approached me, and we started working on Pickle as a standalone service.
 But we got busy with other things, and Rick died again.

 This year, with all the free time on my hands, I decided to rebuild Pickle from scratch with a different focus: small developers with low to medium volume websites and apps.

 I realized that with my limited resources, I couldn't compete with the big players like Braze, Google Analytics, Mixpanel.
 But what I could build and possibly turn into a business was a small service with cheap pricing for people like myself.

 I build a lot of apps, and analytics integration is not always easy.
 I usually integrate Segment and then push the data somewhere else.
 But if my app grows, things get very expensive, very quickly.
 I saw a gap and decided to build Pickle to fill it.

-It's been a busy and fun year.
-I hope you've been doing great things.
+It's been a busy and crazy year.
+I hope you've been making the best of a difficult situation and doing great things.
 Please stay safe.